Caribbean

 Make an Appointment at Travel Clinic

-At the travel clinic, my nurse practitioner advised a Typhoid vaccine, along with hepatitis A and a booster vaccine for diphtheria-tetanus-pertussissince it had been five years since my last.
-I was covered for MMR vaccine, or measles, mumps and rubella.
+At the travel clinic, my nurse practitioner advised a Typhoid vaccine, along with Hepatitis A and a booster vaccine for diphtheria-tetanus-pertussis, since it had been five years since my last shot.
+I was covered for the MMR vaccine, or measles, mumps and rubella.

 Along with vaccines, she discussed traveler’s diarrhea (TD).
 She advised I start taking probiotics before and during my trip.
 I also drank a dose of Emergen-C daily, especially after long international flights.
 I packed some over-the-counter medications for TD symptoms since it’s the most common illness during travel.